Help if You Are Homeless or Have Low or No Income

 - soup kitchens that serve free meals, and

 - food pantries that can give you free food.

 DSS has a program that may help you pay your security deposit in limited situations.
 Ask your DSS worker how to apply.

 Your children can stay in their same school for the whole school year even if you are homeless.
-The children can also go to any other school in the area where you are staying.
+Or they can go to any school in the area where you are staying.